Last update: 12.07.2018

 As you’re scrolling through “Top 10 VPNs” lists, your eye latches onto that cute CyberGhost logo (somewhere around #3 or #5).
 Has your all-too-human mind betrayed you once again?
 Is this VPN, in fact, absolutely atrocious?
 That’s what we’re here to find out, and we’ll do it point-by-point.
 Read on for the full CyberGhost review.

-The advantages of CyberGhost 6 over the best of the best are small, but some of the drawbacks are as massive as that one jungle we heard about in the ‘90s.
+The advantages of CyberGhost 7 over the best of the best are small, but some of the drawbacks are potentially as massive as that one jungle we heard about in the ‘90s.
 Also, speaking of tropical rainforests – their website may as well be one.
 The site makes it difficult to find in-depth information about the features.
 ‘Kafka-esque’ may be overstating it, but only slightly.
-They do have a live chat function, but is it available 24/7?
-Is it activated when an X number of wolves howl in the moonlight?
+They do have a live chat function, but is it really available 24/7?
+Or is it activated when an X number of wolves howl in the moonlight?
 I guess we’ll find out when they hire a UI/UX professional.